Reading now: Visual and functional check: Why it is mandatory before every use

 • lack of documentation of abnormalities

 If you want to avoid mistakes, you don't need new rules—you need clear procedures.
-Checks are as important to the start of work as personal protective equipment (PPE).
-And they must be taken seriously—without exception.
+Checking is as important to the start of work as personal protective equipment (PPE).
+And it must be taken seriously—without exception.

 What are the benefits of regular check-ups?